shaunak27/grain-clip/README.md

 evaluate.py --device_ids 0 1 2 3 4 5 6 7 --backbone CLIP_VITB16 --use_desc_train --batch_size 128 --lr 1e-3 --wd 0.1 --epochs 35 \
 --warmup-epochs 1 --num_queries 5 --is_gala --resume <path_to_checkpoint> \
 ```
+Experiments reported in the paper were conducted on 2*8 H100 GPUs with 80GB memory each.
 ## License

 This project is licensed under the [MIT License](LICENSE).